-Amounts falling due within one year: For the Year Ended 31 March 2021 £ For the Year Ended 31 March 2020 £
+Amounts falling due within one year: For the Year Ended 31 March 2022 £ For the Year Ended 31 March 2021 £

-Other payables - 600

-Accruals and deferred income 11,834 21,799
+Accruals and deferred income 12,828 11,834

-11,834 22,399
+12,828 11,834

 7. Related-party transactions

 The Commission was established by International Treaty between the UK and Irish Governments.
 For accounting purposes, the Commission is treated as a Non-Departmental Public Body by the Northern Ireland Office and the UK Joint Secretary is required to report on the funding provided to the Commission by Parliament.
 The Northern Ireland Office is therefore regarded as a related party and during the year, transactions were conducted with the Northern Ireland Office via Grant-in-Aid funding to the Commission as outlined in the accounts.